onsi/ginkgo/docs/NEW_INDEX.md

 #### Computing Coverage
 `ginkgo -cover` will compute and emit code coverage.
 When running multiple suites Ginkgo will emit coverage for each suite and then emit a composite coverage across all running suites.
 As with `go test` the default behavior for a given suite is to measure the coverage it provides for the code in the suite's package - however you can extend coverage to additional packages using `--coverpkg`.
 You can also specify the `--covermode` to be one of `set` ("was this code called at all?"), `count` (how many times was it called?) and `atomic` (same as count, but threadsafe and expensive).
 If you run `ginkgo --race --cover` the `--covermode` is automatically set to `atomic`.

 When run with `--cover`, Ginkgo will generate a single `coverprofile.out` file that captures the coverage statistics of all the suites that ran.
-You can change the name of this file by specifiying `-coverprofile=filename`.
+You can change the name of this file by specifying `-coverprofile=filename`.
 If you would like to keep separate coverprofiles for each suite use the `--keep-separate-coverprofiles` option.

 Ginkgo also honors the `--output-dir` flag when generating coverprofiles.
 If you specify `--output-dir` the generated coverprofile will be placed in the requested directory.
 If you also specify `--keep-separate-coverprofiles` individual package coverprofiles will be placed in the requested directory and namespaced with a prefix that contains the name of the package in question.